-IVAN: Yea, one of the features of Slack that I’ve been using a lot lately, actually two of them, has been Snooze, so I Snooze all my Slack notifications for a couple hours a day.
+IVAN: Yeah, one of the features of Slack that I’ve been using a lot lately, actually two of them, has been Snooze, so I Snooze all my Slack notifications for a couple hours a day.
 But the other one is the Remind Me function.
-I don’t know if you Tess and Charlene have been using it but ever since they…not just remind me to do something in the future like a reminder, but ever since they added the ability to remind yourself about a particular message that you’ve maybe read but you want to come back to because you don’t have the time to do it right now, ever since they added that, I’ve been using it religiously.
-So, I might get a personal direct message from someone, from you Charlene, but I need to check it because it could be urgent.
+I don’t know if you, Tess and Charlene have been using it, not just remind me to do something in the future like a reminder, but ever since they added the ability to remind yourself about a particular message that you’ve maybe read but you want to come back to because you don’t have the time to do it right now, ever since they added that, I’ve been using it religiously.
+So, I might get a personal direct message from someone, from you, Charlene, but I need to check it because it could be urgent.
 I might need to react to it right away.
-So, I look at it and I read it and then I realize, “oh, yea this is cool.
+So, I look at it and I read it and then I realize, "Oh, yeah this is cool.
 I don’t have the time to respond to it right now.”
-I either long tap on it or right click on it on the desktop and I say, “remind me about this message tomorrow or in an hour or next week.”
+I either long tap on it or right click on it on the desktop and I say, Remind me about this message tomorrow or in an hour or next week.
 Then I’m free to forget about it, and I trust that Slack will bring that back to my attention when I asked it to.
 That’s been an invaluable feature that I’ve been using.

 CHARLENE: Thank you for telling me about that.
 I didn’t know that existed.
 And can’t you also remind other people?
 Like if I wanted you to review a blog post that I’d written I could remind you to do it later?